mpsmith414/JavaCompile/README.md

 That is all.
 Now when you open Notepad++ you shoulder have all the PESMU features located under the Plugins->PESMU menu.
 You can access the beginners guide directly from here to learn about all of the features provided by the plugin and how to use them.

+To contribute to the source code you should first familiarize yourself with the implementation of a Notepad++ plugin, then:

+1. go to the Notepad++ homepage
+2. download the plug-in template
+3. download the PluginDefinition.cpp and PluginDefinition.h files and exchange them with the files that come with the template
+4. add your code